Death Road to Canada Game Cover

 • “Performance is excellent on integrated graphics.”

-• “The game could use more gameplay optimization and show more information on the weapons you get and their damage stats in-game, as well as more options to deal with the bandits.”
+• “The game could use more gameplay optimization and show more information on the weapons you get and their damage stats in-game, and maybe more options to deal with the bandits.”

 • “This issue is worse for the mobile version of the game.
-The collision is messy, and performance becomes unplayably choppy when you get to Canada.
-Additionally, they don't seem to have special holiday NPCs in that version, and it's only $5 less (so it's $10) but far worse.”
+Don't get the mobile version; collision is messy, and performance when you get to Canada is unplayably choppy.
+Also, they don't seem to have special holiday NPCs in that version too.
+It's only $5 less (so it's $10) and it's far worse.”

 • “Very satisfying procedural elements, out of place music and intricate character development systems.”